majjoha/majjoha.github.io/_posts/2015-01-27-encrypting-files-with-gpg-and-vim.md

 ---
 layout: post
-title:  "Encrypting files with GPG and Vim"
+title:  "Encrypting Files With GPG and Vim"
 date:   2015-01-27
 ---